ftaruc/ftaruc.github.io/_posts/2021-04-08-scraping-grailed.markdown

 <center><img src="https://ferdie.org/images/grailed_desc.gif" alt="desc" style="zoom: 105%;" /></center>

-So here is a demo of what the dashboard when it's run locally through `streamlit run "st-app.py"`
+So here is a demo of what the dashboard when it's run locally in bash through `streamlit run "st-app.py"`

 **Demo Videos (Two parts since skipped waiting):**

 <center><video width="750" height="500" controls> <source src="https://ferdie.org/images/load_pt1.mp4" type="video/mp4"> </video></center>

-Ignore the sound (was in a call with friends):
+*Ignore the sound (was in a call with friends):*

 <center><video width="750" height="500" controls> <source src="https://ferdie.org/images/load_pt2.mp4" type="video/mp4"> </video></center>

-The dashboard is like 30% done as I need to include visualizations and more features, but the scraping portion of it is done as users can download the output as a .csv file.
+>  The dashboard is like **30% done** as I need to include visualizations and more features, but the scraping portion of it is done as users can download the output as a .csv file.
+Expect more things soon!

+You can download the code to run this application locally! <u>Unfortunately,</u> I was not able to deploy this app through Streamlit sharing as it requires a browser to be installed on their server, so Selenium can not be properly run server-side without a browser to use the webdriver.

 ####  **Future Applications:**